dr-jts/poetry/canoeing.md

 And all the pleasant rivers that seek the Fundy foam,
 They call me and call me to follow them home.

-## Night Hymns on Lake Nipigon
-by Duncan Campbell Scott
+## Night Hymns on Lake Nipigon - Duncan Campbell Scott

 Here in the midnight, where the dark mainland and island
 Shadows mingle in shadow deeper, profounder,